spryker/devvm/README.md

 vagrant box add /path/to/downloaded/image/debian83.box --name debian83
 vagrant up
 ```

+### NFS exports are not supported on encprypted filesystems (Linux)
+`nfs-kernel-server` can not be used to share folders on encrypted filesystem in Linux.
+There is no workaround known yet.
+Spryker code must be placed on non-encrypted filesystem in order to allow sharing folders with Vagrant using NFS.

 ### NFS is reporting that your exports file is invalid
 This may happen if you have previous VMs created and not properly destroyed (or even if you share the computer with someone else who had other VMs).